What are Back Dimple Piercings or Back Piercing?

 - Dab the region with a cotton swab soaked in the warm saline solution.

-- Clean the area regularly from pus or blood clots.
+- Clean the area regularly for pus or blood clots.

 - Do not remove the jewelry.

-- Pat the area dry after taking a shower.
+- Gently pat the area dry after taking a shower.

 - See a doctor and follow his advice.

-The typical jewelry for back dimple piercing is a surface bar.
+The typical jewelry for back dimples piercings is a surface bar.
 It reduces the risk of rejection by securing the perforation.
-The back dimple piercing is a type of surface piercing, so the alternative jewelry is a dermal anchor.
+The dermal piercing is a type of surface piercing, so the alternative jewelry is a dermal anchor.
 This jewelry sets on an anchor that rests inside the body, so it remains in place.

-The cost of a back piercing ranges from $35 to $75.
+What is the cost of back dimple piercings?
+The cost of a back dimple piercing ranges from $35 to $85.